AUAP/AP2018/class02/class02.md

 *Reference image: [Creating Web Widget with HTML, CSS, and JavaScript by Raj Lal](https://www.codeproject.com/Articles/81355/Chapter-Creating-Web-Widget-with-HTML-CSS-and-Ja)*

-- (Hypertext Markup Language) HTML: a markup language that use tags to define elements within a document.
+- **(Hypertext Markup Language) HTML**: a markup language that use tags to define elements within a document.
 It is more a structure that defines, organizes and governs a document  e.g the title, the language, the format, etc. It is a language, a human readable language that also instructs a browser to render the (html) tags, in which it defines how images, text or any other multimedia forms are displayed in web browsers.
 ![html image](https://github.com/AUAP/AP2018/blob/master/class02/html.png)
-- (Cascading Style Sheet) CSS: It is a language that applies styling to HTML elements.
+- **(Cascading Style Sheet) CSS**: It is a language that applies styling to HTML elements.
 The sheet is like a template or a set of rules that determine how a webpage looks like.
 In other words, it is about styling and representation on a certain part of your page. e.g color, font size, tables, etc. If you look at line 5 below, it involves a selector 'body' (which is set in the HTML) and a declaration, including property like 'padding' and 'margin' with the value of '0' and the property 'background' with the value of 'lightblue'.
   - CSS is usually definded in an external style sheet, but for simplicity for this example, I just put within the index.html with the tags <style></style> to signify it is a css.
 ```
     <style>body {padding: 0; margin: 0;background-color:lightblue;} </style>
 ```
-- Javascript: A high level scripting and interpreted langauge which was orginally designed and developed in 1995 at Netscape by Brendan Eich with an objective to run it on a web browser.
+- **Javascript**: A high level scripting and interpreted langauge which was orginally designed and developed in 1995 at Netscape by Brendan Eich with an objective to run it on a web browser.
 Within the confusing discussion of Java and Javascript, they are not the same and are quite different.
 One could say that Javascript complements Java as not a compiled programming language, but an interpreted language instead.
 There are several characteristics of Javascript in terms of the original design:
   - lightweight
   - easy to use (especially for those with little or no programming experience)
   - able to construct complex applications